Greensboro Weapons Charges Lawyers

 - Possessing a weapon on school property.
-If you are caught in possession of any weapon (from a BB gun to knives or pistols) on school property you could be facing felony charges.
+If you are caught in possession of any weapon (from a BB gun to knives or pistols) on school property, you could face felony charges.
 This law applies to any school campus, building, or event, from elementary to college.
 The severity of the charge depends on the weapon in question.
-Charges range from Class 1 misdemeanor offenses up to Class I felonies, with potential prison time.
+Charges range from Class 1 misdemeanor offenses to Class I felonies, with potential prison time.

 - Carrying weapons into establishments where alcohol is sold.
-In North Carolina, it is against the law to carry a firearm into a place where admission is charged or any establishment where alcohol is consumed and sold.
+It is against the law in North Carolina to carry a firearm into a place where admission is charged or any establishment where alcohol is consumed and sold.
 Typically, this offense is a Class 1 misdemeanor punishable by up to one year in jail.

-- Use of a firearm in commission of a felony or drug crime.
-If you have a firearm in your possession when you commit a felony or drug related offense, the classification for that offense will be elevated.
-Just how seriously it affects your potential sentence depends on the charge and circumstances surrounding the offense.
+- Use of a firearm in the commission of a felony or drug crime.
+If you have a firearm in your possession when you commit a felony or drug-related offense, the classification for that offense will be elevated.
+How seriously it affects your potential sentence depends on the charge and circumstances surrounding the offense.

 In North Carolina, if you have a felony conviction, you are stripped of your right to possess a firearm.
-Even if you are not carrying the gun — if it is in your car or your house — as a felon you may still be charged with a weapons violations
+Even if you are not carrying the gun — if it is in your car or your house — as a felon, you may still be charged with a weapons violation.

 Schlosser & Pritchett – Greensboro Weapons Charge Lawyers

-To preserve your freedom and your future, you need a weapons charge defense lawyer who is willing to fight for you.
-The Greensboro weapons charge defense lawyers at Schlosser & Pritchett have obtained dismissals and not guilty verdicts in dozens of felony cases, including many weapons cases.
+To preserve your freedom and future, you need a weapons charge defense lawyer willing to fight for you.
+The Greensboro weapons charge defense lawyers at Schlosser & Pritchett have obtained dismissals and not-guilty verdicts in dozens of felony cases, including many weapons cases.

-We know that a conviction for unlawful use of a weapon will result in very serious penalties that can permanently alter or change your life.
-You may go to jail, be ordered to pay large fines, and even lose your right to own or possession a weapon in the future.
-We will fight aggressively to obtain you the best possible outcome, using our 25 years of successful legal representation in criminal defense.
+We know that a conviction for unlawful weapon use will result in serious penalties that can permanently alter or change your life.
+You may go to jail, be ordered to pay large fines, and even lose your right to own or possess a weapon in the future.
+We will fight aggressively to obtain the best possible outcome, using our 25 years of successful legal representation in criminal defense.
 When you have been charged with gun possession or a prohibited weapons crime in North Carolina, having an experienced Greensboro criminal defense team with a background in weapons charges is a necessity you cannot afford to do without.

 Call 336.292.4076 or use the convenient online form at the right of the page to submit your information, and we will contact you promptly.